4 Indiana teens charged in fatal shooting of 3 men, 1 woman

 Inside, officers found the four victims and the apartment ransacked with drawers pulled from dressers and an empty safe with a key still inside it in a closet, according to the affidavit.
 Two guns were also missing, it states.

 The Marion County Coroner’s office identified the three slain men as Marcel Wills, 20, Braxton Ford, 21, and Jalen Roberts, 19; and the woman as 21-year-old Kimari Hunt.
-All four had died from gunshot wounds.
+All four died from gunshot wounds.

 A witness told detectives that he had been at the apartment the night of the killings and had seen three people show up there in hoodies, according to the affidavit.
 That person told detectives that “everyone at the apartment was shooting dice and one of the males kept coming and going from the residence while another of the males kept coming and going to the restroom as if he was trying to look around the house,” the affidavit states.